Welcome to today's edition of the Rush 24-7 podcast.

 How many of you heard about that one?

-It's a little it's a little the other side of the Earth Day coin, if we will, the other side of the organic sustainable produce that you're paying more money for, despite the fact that there's no scientific evidence that I've ever read that organic pesticides are better for you than normal pesticides.
+The other side of the organic, sustainable produce that you're paying more money for, despite the fact that there's no scientific evidence that I've ever read that organic pesticides are better for you than normal pesticides.

-But whatever, bra.
+But whatever, brah.

-Earth Day, man, come on.
+Earth Day, man.

 It's amazing.